dagster-io/dagster/docs/sphinx/sections/api/apidocs/pipes.rst

 Advanced
 --------

-Most Pipes users won't need to use the APIs in the following sections unless they are customizing the Pipes protocol.
+Most Pipes users won't need to use the APIs in the following sections unless they're customizing the Pipes protocol.

 Refer to the `Dagster Pipes details and customization guide </concepts/dagster-pipes/dagster-pipes-details-and-customization#overview-and-terms>`__ for more information.

 Context injectors
 ^^^^^^^^^^^^^^^^^

-Context injectors write context payloads to an externally accessible location and yield a set of parameters encoding the location for inclusion in the bootstrap payload.
+Context injectors write context payloads to an external location and yield a set of parameters encoding the location for inclusion in the bootstrap payload.

 .. autoclass:: PipesContextInjector